DanielBMarkham/Info-Ops/manuscript/chapter1.md

  "We still have the engines!
 What the hell is happening?
 I don't understand what's happening!"

-Now they begin dropping faster and faster towards the ocean, the entire time with the plane's pointed up and the engines at full throttle.
+Now they begin dropping faster and faster towards the ocean, the entire time with the plane's nose pointed up and the engines at full throttle.
 They probably don't feel the fact that they're dropping.

 It's only been 90 seconds.

-"What the hell are you doing?" the captain enters the cockpit, struggling to wake up.
+"What the hell are you doing?" the captain enters the cockpit, looking blearily at the two copilots, struggling to wake up.

 "We've lost control of the plane!"